cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

-# Creating a VM image: Azure cloud
+# Creating a VM and a machine image: Azure cloud

 [Jump to hands-on activity](#hands-on-procedural)